 - Why not “11”, “12” and “13” instead of jack, queen and king?
 Or tridecimal (0 … 9, A, B, C)?

-If you think about those points then you can draw further conclusions and reason why the 52-card game, excluding jokers, has been so popular over the centuries – but that aside.
+If you think about those points then you can draw further conclusions and reason why the 52-card game, excluding jokers, has been so popular over the centuries – even illiterates could play the game, but that aside.

 Game goal: You want to play the game as quickly as possible and as well as possible.
 To the extent that card design plays a role, that design must be focused on that.
 The design above is fun, recognizable and nostalgic.
 However, it does not fit the game goal.

 That means we have to give the cards a facelift.
 A variant that is close to the traditional card game:

 Are you curious about what that looks like?
 Shuffle cards and play.
 The following is an example.
 I played it on a CAD system, which of course is not really a nice environment to play.
 What struck me was that during the first (and last) game I was already used to working with numbers, colors and the font effect.

 With that I think it is quite useful for a phone with a little screen, for example.
 It is a good example of minimal design where design is really functional.
 Finally, it is hopefully inspiring to apply abstraction more broadly, for example in business processes.
 If you look analytically at the things around you, they suddenly look very different.